Process Control Instrument Manufacturers

 Industry size & Structure

-A typical process control instrument manufacturer operates out of a single location, employs fewer than 20 workers, and generates about $15 million annually.
+A typical process control instrument manufacturer operates out of a single location, employs about 77 workers, and generates about $15 million annually.

 Industry Forecast